 OR WAIT null SECS

-This article is the first of a three-part series that gives a procedure to avoid several of them using an example case.
+This article is the first of a 3-part series that gives a procedure to avoid common errors in spectrofluorometry using an example case.
 Part 2 will focus on throughput and polarization correction of spectrofluorometers for the purpose of inter-laboratory comparisons, while Part 3 will focus on non-ideal sample behavior.